killgrove/AnthroSyllabi/README.md

 (FAQ: No, I don't think this made students read the syllabus any more than they had read the un-spiffed-up ones in the past.
 But they did give off a good first impression to my students and colleagues!)

+As with other large file types, GitHub can't display this, and you can't right-click to download the file from the main repository page.
+So just click on the Download ZIP button on the right --->